- Submit paper or electronic forms P46 (car)

 Action: Employers should submit their FPSs and EPSs (including, where applicable, a report of the apprenticeship levy due and allowance claimed) and pay their PAYE tax and NICs on time.
 Advance payment should be made where the payment date falls on a weekend.
 Late payments attract interest at 3.25 per cent and late filing gives rise to penalties of between £100 and £400 per month, depending on the number of employees.

-Issue: CIS300 monthly returns of payments made by contractors to subcontractors, and payment of the CIS tax deducted, should be made.
+Issue: Written statements to subcontractors, CIS300 monthly returns of payments made by contractors to subcontractors, and payment of the CIS tax deducted, should be made on a monthly basis.

-Action: Contractors should submit their CIS300 Returns by the 19th of the following month to avoid late filing penalties.
+Action: Contractors should provide a written statement to every subcontractor from whom a deduction has been made and submit their CIS300 returns by the 19th of the following month to avoid late filing penalties.
 To avoid interest and late payment penalties, CIS tax deducted should be paid by the 19th of the following month if paid by cheque, or the 22nd if paid electronically.
 Advance payment should be made where the payment date falls on a weekend.

 Issue: HMRC revises the advisory fuel rates every quarter.
-These rates apply when an employer reimburses employees for fuel for business travel in their company cars, and when an employer requires employees to repay the cost of fuel used for private travel in such vehicles.
+These rates may be used when an employer reimburses employees for fuel for business travel in their company cars, and when an employer requires employees to repay the cost of fuel used for private travel in such vehicles.